JK 20 Gal Dual Gas Tank

 - Because of the mounting location, installation of this product requires changes to the exhaust.

-- Requires removal of the rear floor tool storage area (behind rear seat).
+- Requires removal of the rear floor tool storage area (in rear floor), but we provide a floor cover plate.

 - To install this product it does NOT require a body lift.